thefreys/thefreys.github.io/content/blogs/kristy/2024/03/02/embedding-short-form-videos/markdown.md

 * [Facebook reels](https://www.facebook.com/effariwhy/reels_tab)
 * [TikTok](https://www.tiktok.com/@effariwhy)

 Not every platform offers an easy way to embed.
 Let's see which ones are possible.
-So far I only have one working and it's Youtube.
-Instagram requires my entire account to be public in order to use their embed link.
-TikTok gives me awful embed code with a script tag in it.
+Instagram requires my entire account to be public in order to use their embed link and I'm not doing that.
 See for yourself: